br-Zhang/TorontoTrade/docs/API.md

 	- Body: object
 		- username: (string) The username of the user
 		- password: (string) The password of the user
+		- email: (string) The email of the user
 - Response: 200
 	- Successful sign up
 	- Body: User has been signed up.
 - Response: 400
+	- Password field is missing
+	- Body: Password is missing.
+- Response: 400
-	- One of either username/password fields were missing
+	- Username field is missing
-	- Body: Username/Password is missing.
+	- Body: Username is missing.
 - Response: 409
 	- The username was already taken
 	- Body: Username already exists.